aws-samples/aws-modernization-with-logz/content/90_traces/_index.md

 **Complex System Topologies**: Distributed systems can have complex topologies with numerous interconnected services.
 Tracing such systems requires mapping the relationships between services, understanding the dependencies, and ensuring accurate representation of the request flow.

-## Addressing Challenges with OpenTelemetry:
+## Addressing Challenges with OpenTelemetry

 OpenTelemetry simplifies the process of getting started with distributed tracing and mitigates the challenges faced by developers: